 Despite its advantages, IDS faces challenges such as increased time complexity in deep or infinite graphs and redundancy in cyclic graphs, highlighting the need for future optimizations and hybrid approaches.

 IDS optimizes for scenarios where the solution depth is not predetermined, making it highly flexible for various problem-solving tasks.
 Executing a sequence of depth-limited depth-first search operations while incrementing the depth limit with each iteration allows IDS to balance thorough exploration with efficient memory usage.
+Unlike static resources such as textbooks or databases, IDS adapts and refines its search process through iteration, enabling more dynamic and interactive problem-solving.

 This approach is particularly beneficial in environments where the depth of the solution is unknown, enabling the algorithm to adaptively search for the best path without excessive memory consumption.
+IDS mirrors human learning processes, as iteration fosters learning by encouraging continual questioning, reflection, and refinement, deepening understanding and improving outcomes over time.

 How Iterative Deepening Search Works